 In addition, Simon needs to take steps to make sure Mr. Lemay uses the medication properly and documents that he has dispensed the medication.

-- Think about how you will incorporate these changes into your practice.
+- Think about how you will meet this standard in your practice.

 - Review your agency policy.